Chinese lifestyle advice

 Optimizing our lifestyle is often harder as we are unaware of bad habits or what a good lifestyle should be.
 That's why I give all my patients free lifestyle and dietary advice with every consulation.
 We are told a good lifestyle is to eat healthy (often salads), loose weight (on the latest celebrity diet) and to exercise (like a marathon runner), whilst still going to work, having the successful career, the latest fashions, a lovely clean house and being sociable with friends.

-From a Chinese medicine point of view, trying to achieve all of this depletes energy and blood.
+From a traditional Chinese medicine point of view, trying to achieve all of this depletes energy and blood.
 Energy and blood is like the body’s money commodity.
 We need to use it and spend it so we can convert it into money we can put in our pocket.
 However, trying to gain all the material possessions we think as well as hve the prefect home and body often means we’ve overspend our body’s money leaving it overdrawn.

 Sleep can greatly affect energy levels.
 Good sleep is golden.
 Sleeping near midnight or afterwards damages yin as midnight is the highest point of yin.
 Therefore, sleeping close towards midnight drains the yin, like burning the candle at both ends.
 There is a saying “Two hours before midnight is worth ten after”.
 I couldn’t agree more!
 Those two hours before midnight safeguards your yin for you to use in your fertility.
-So to enhance your fertility, try not to sleep later than 10pm.
+So to enhance your health, try not to sleep later than 10pm.
 It will take some practice and time, but you’ll notice how much better you feel for it.

 Regular exercise is good for both men and women.
 I would recommend around 30 minutes three times a week of cardio (non-impact).
 Impact sports damage joints such as the knees and can cause an embedded embryo to become dislodged and miscarry.
 Too much exercise is harmful to the body for both men and women.
 Being fit just means you are fit, it doesn’t mean you are healthy.
 This is a misconception in the west.